Stream Control Transmission Protocol: Security

 Although encryption was not part of the original SCTP design, SCTP was designed with features for improved security, such as 4-way handshake (compared to TCP 3-way handshake) to protect against SYN flooding attacks, and large "cookies" for association verification and authenticity.

 Reliability was also a key part of the security design of SCTP.
 Multihoming enables an association to stay open even when some routes and interfaces are down.
 This is of particular importance for SIGTRAN as it carries SS7 over an IP network using SCTP, and requires strong resilience during link outages to maintain telecommunication service even when enduring network anomalies.

-SCTP is sometimes a good fingerprinting candidate.
-Some operating systems ship with SCTP support enabled, and, as it is not as well known as TCP or UDP, it is sometimes overlooked in firewall and intrusion detection configurations, thus often permitting probing traffic.

 Implementations

 The SCTP reference implementation runs on FreeBSD, Mac OS X, Microsoft Windows, and Linux.

 The following operating systems implement SCTP: